 4.8 RSG has been substantially reduced in recent years.
 RSG for 2019/20 as confirmed in the Final Local Government Finance Settlement is £323k.
 The MTFS has previously assumed that 2019/20 will be the final year of RSG.
-However, the one-year settlement announced in the technical consultation now indicates that the position for 2020/21 will now be the 2019/20 allocation uplifted by inflation as shown below:
+However, in the one-year settlement the position for 2020/21 will now be the 2019/20 allocation uplifted by inflation as shown below: